rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 > If you already have a project you can use it too.

-#### firebase credentials files

-##### firebase credentials file for `development` env
-- export the credentials files from you `development` firebase project.
-- copy the file to
-    - `server/service/firebase-admin-credentials-development.json`
-    - `functions/src/service/firebase-admin-credentials-production.json`

-> if you don't have a development env, you can export the credential files from your `production` and copy the files as `server/service/firebase-admin-credentials-development.json`

-##### firebase credentials file for `production` env
+#### firebase credentials file

 - export the credentials files from you `production` firebase project.
-- copy the file to `server/service/firebase-admin-credentials-production.json`
+- copy the file to `server/service/firebase-admin-credentials.json`

-> if you don't have a development env, you can export the credential files from your `development` and copy the files as `server/service/firebase-admin-credentials-production.json`
+#### development env
+create a `development` branch and use that branch for development.
+Create a new project on firebase and setup `development' branch with the new firebase project
+> don't confuse yourself to work on multi-environment in one repository/branch

 ### dotenv